lsst-sqre/sqr-049/index.rst

    CREATE INDEX token_change_history_by_token (token, event_time, id);
    CREATE INDEX token_change_history_by_username (username, event_time, id);

-The ``actor`` column, if not ``NULL``, indicates that someone other than the user represented by the token took the recorded action.
+The ``actor`` column contains the username of the token used to authenticate the recorded action.
-It identifies the admin who took that action.
+If the action was authenticated by the bootstrap token, it will be set to ``<bootstrap>``.

 The ``token_name``, ``scopes``, and ``expires`` fields hold the values for that token at the completion of the recorded action.
 In other words, if the action is ``edit``, they hold the values after the completion of the edit.
 The columns ``old_token_name``, ``old_scopes``, and ``old_expires`` hold the previous values or ``NULL`` if that value wasn't changed.